The White Rose was founded in 1942 by several students at the University of Munich, including Sophie Scholl and her brother Hans.

 inspired by a courageous group, showing us a way to fight back against oppression.

-Are you a Sophie, courageous enough to do one small thing in create change.
+Are you a Sophie, courageous enough to do one small thing to create change.

 I invite you to try.